snowplow/documentation/docs/contributing/index.md

 ## Contributing to Snowplow

-Snowplow is open source software — we welcome contributors!
+The source code is available for a large portion of the Snowplow product — we welcome contributors!
 Some things you might like to help out with:

 - This documentation!
 - Feature development